vickiefeng/RecipeInsights/README.md

 ## Assessment of Missingness

 ### NMAR Analysis
 Three columns in the cleaned dataset contain missing values: `description`, `rating`, and `avg_rating`.
 I believe that the column `rating` is NMAR (Not Missing At Random).
-The missingness of this rating could stem from user behavior, such as a user choosing to only rate recipes that they particularly like/dislike.
-This would mean that the chance that a value in `rating` is missing is dependent on the value itself.
+This would mean that the chance that a value in `rating` is missing is dependent on the value itself, as a missing rating may be the result of a user only rating recipes that they particularly like/dislike.
+However, if we could gather information about user behavior or user demographics, this could possibly explain the missingness of the rating column (thereby making it MAR).

 ### Missingness Dependency
 To test the missingness of the `avg_rating` column on the `n_steps` column, I performed permutation testing.
 First, I created a separate  column, `rating_missing`, to assign True and False values to whether a row was missing an average rating.